jrbeverly/bazel-external-toolchain-rules/README.md

 4. In bazel, modify the `register_external_toolchains` to add an adaptor/affix/aspect/etc that supports downloading from S3.

 The above is the scenario this idea was explored, but the hope would be letting the `.toolchain` (& potentially supporting files) act as the source of truth about toolchains, and letting Bazel interpret it.

+## Design Jots

+- Instead of URLs for downloading the toolchains, what if instead they were content-addressable?
+- Rather than using bazel to perform the analysis, would it be possible to have a tool generate the entire compatibility-layer?
+Thus allowing us to only define the necessary "version" components in a bazel compatible way?
+- Would a system like `gazelle` make more sense?
+Having a tool read the `.toolchain` file, then generate all the `repository_rule` bindings (& use `netrc` instead of custom rules?)